"ASP.NET is a web application development framework for building web sites and web applications that follows object oriented programming approach".

 Dispose: Lastly, all objects associated with the request are cleaned up.

-For very detailed explanation of Page Life Cycle is explained here.
+For very detailed explanation, Page Life Cycle is explained here.

 What is the difference between custom controls and user controls?